 Compared to the rest of the country, citizens of Eagar - Springerville spend much less time in their cars: on average, their commute to work is only 16.54 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Eagar - Springerville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Eagar - Springerville does not have a public transit system used by locals to get to and from work.

-The citizens of Eagar - Springerville are slightly better educated than the national average of 21.84% for all cities and towns, with 24.05% of adults in Eagar - Springerville having a bachelor's degree or advanced degree.
+The population of Eagar - Springerville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Eagar - Springerville, 24.05% have at least a bachelor's degree.

 Eagar - Springerville is a very ethnically-diverse town.
 The people who call Eagar - Springerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eagar - Springerville residents report their race to be White, followed by Native American.
 Eagar - Springerville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 20.56% of the town’s residents.
 Important ancestries of people in Eagar - Springerville include English, German, Irish, Scottish, and Norwegian.